The lives of more than 60 people changed forever thanks to one special donor and Facebook.

 Why Choose Us?

-50: In 2018 we celebrated 50 years as San Diego's first kidney transplantation program
+50: In 2018, we celebrated 50 years as San Diego region's first kidney transplantation program.

 As the only academic medical center in the region, we provide the most comprehensive array of care options for patients who receive kidney transplants, including leading-edge surgical techniques, minimally invasive robotic surgery for living donors and innovative immunosuppression treatments.
-We also consider transplant candidates over 70 years of age and offer steroid avoidance for many patients.
+We also consider transplant candidates over age 70 and offer steroid avoidance for many patients.

 Living Kidney Donation

-Hepatitis C transplants — Thanks to new medications for hepatitis C, we can transplant some kidneys from patients with the hepatitis c into patients without hepatitis C. We can then treat the kidney recipient for the disease after the transplant.
+Hepatitis C transplants: Thanks to new medications for hepatitis C, we can transplant some kidneys from patients with hepatitis C into patients without hepatitis C. We can then treat the kidney recipient for the disease after the transplant.
 This can decrease time on the waiting list with minimal risk.